mykle1/MMM-LICE/README.md

 ## What you get

-* Real-time JSON API for 168 World Currencies from https://currencylayer.com/
+* Real-time exchange rate for 168 World Currencies & PRECIOUS METALS

 * Exact date and time (UNIX) the exchange rates were collected.